hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 * Victoria Park - a lovely park; the drinking fountains (just outside Bonner Gate, on the island with Victoria Park Chinese Pagoda, etc.) make it great for running.

 **Food:**
+* Nest - tasting menu that celebrates British vegetables.
+The menu is vegetarian during their [vegetable season](https://www.nestfood.co.uk/menu) (usually in the summer), during their other seasons (chicken, lamb, game) asking to arrange a vegetarian option is just being a pain for them.
+But things might change.
+Modern European.
 * EDIT - hyper seasonal, low impact restaurant.
+Modern European.
 * Silo London - zero-waste restaurant with a great tasting menu.
 They mill their own flour and make their own butter.
 They aim to eliminate food waste, so expect ice cream made from leftover sourdough bread.
 Modern European.

 **Pastries:**